 - Liviu considers it important to not implement individual smart city solutions in an isolated manner, but to look at combined measures.

-- Alba Iulia is interested in how to make the citizens understand what the city administration is doing related to smart city solutions.
+- Alba Iulia is interested in how to make the citizens understand what the city administration is doing about smart city solutions.
 Benefits are often not visible, such as reduced air pollution.

-- Alba Iulia has gathered feedback from citizens on their smart city solutions, by posing the questions when the citizens get on certain public buses and use the free wifi.
-More than 10.000 responses were obtained.
+- Alba Iulia has gathered feedback from citizens on their smart city solutions, by asking questions when citizens get on certain public buses and use the free wifi.
+More than 10 000 responses were obtained.

 - Quotes by Liviu Stanciu, Communication Manager Alba Iulia Smart City project, Alba Iulia:

-- Tool can be used locally, local data can be integrated; it was discussed where data can come from.
+- Tool can be used locally, local data can be integrated; where data can come from was discussed.

-- It is possible and strongly encouraged by the team to integrate third party applications; this feature met a lot of interest.
+- It is possible and strongly encouraged by the team to integrate third party applications; there was a lot of interest in this feature.

 - Participants liked that documentation of assesment process and decisions is made easy by report-generation feature.